 - Credits: 20

 - Typically Offered: Either Semester 1 or Semester 2

 - Available to Erasmus Students: No

-This course allows Masters-level students with little or no background in linguistics to engage with the analysis of meaning, both on the word level (semantics) and at the level of interaction (pragmatics).
+This course allows Masters-level students with little or no background in linguistics to engage with the analysis of word and sentence meaning alongside more recent approaches to meaning taken by cognitive semantics.
 Students will gain skills in analysing meaning in English in order to critically evaluate the relationship between linguistic meaning, culture, society, and the human mind.

 Ten x 2-hr integrated lecture-seminar sessions; three x 1hr advanced article discussion sessions as scheduled on MyCampus.

 This course may be taught in conjunction with ENGLANG4052, as scheduled on MyCampus.

 This is one of the MSc options in English Language and Linguistics, and may not run every year.
 The options that are running this session are available on MyCampus.

 Requirements of Entry